takistakis/crocks/README.md

 ## Requirements

-The server requires RocksDB version 5.5 or later, and both the server and client require [etcd] for cluster membership discovery and coordination.
+The server requires RocksDB version 5.5 or later, and both the server and client require [etcd] version 3.2.0 or later for cluster membership discovery and coordination.

 ## Quickstart